 Paolo Alli (Italy) was elected President of the NATO Parliamentary Assembly at the Assembly’s Annual Session in Istanbul in November 2016, after having served for two years as one of the Assembly’s five Vice-Presidents.

 The GSM provides a forum for parliamentarians from NATO countries and the Middle East and North Africa region to discuss political and security issues and to enhance cooperation.
-The GSM is currently working on a Report on the terrorist threat to Europe and the Balkans (Andrea MANCIULLI).
+The GSM is currently working on a Report on The Changing Security-Diplomatic Landscape in the Gulf Region (Carlos COSTA…

 The Programme involves a series of seminars focused on regional and topical security issues and parliamentary training programmes for Parliaments from Central and Eastern Europe.
 Recent Seminar topics include stability in the Western Balkans, Ukraine, migration and terrorism.